 Fun (and interesting) Facts about Germany and Düsseldorf

-To enhance the excitement and anticipation for the upcoming IBD+ 2025 in Düsseldorf, here are some interesting and fun facts about Germany and Düsseldorf that you might find intriguing.By clicking on the titles or the triangles on the left you can expand or collapse the topics.
-Expand all Collapse all
+To enhance the excitement and anticipation for the upcoming IBD+ 2025 in Düsseldorf, here are some interesting and fun facts about Germany and Düsseldorf that you might find intriguing.By clicking on the titles or triangles you can expand or collapse the topics one by one; the buttons below do so for all with a single click.

 Organisational: General Info – Getting there – Newsletter – Registration – Weather/Packing